nomad-xyz/docs/docs/tutorials/governance-onboarding.md

 ### Message Options

 You are free to choose your favorite Nomad-related message from the below list.
 Nothing here suit your fancy?
-Reach out to your Point of Contact on the Nomad Core Team and we'd be happy to facilitate the use of a personalized message.
+Reach out to a Point of Contact on the Nomad Core Team and we'd be happy to facilitate the use of a personalized message.

 - I am a #MadLad!
 - I am a #MadLass!